 Writers’ Tribute to Denver is Intersection of Past and Present; Fiction and Journalism

-“It’s commonly said that a newspaper is fresh in the morning and fish wrap by the evening,” writes John Temple, the former editor of “Rocky Mountain News” (dubbed “The Rocky” by subscribers) – a daily award-winning newspaper published in Denver from April of 1859 to February of 2009.
+“It's commonly said that a newspaper is fresh in the morning and fish wrap by the evening,” writes John Temple, the former editor of “Rocky Mountain News” (dubbed “The Rocky” by subscribers) – a daily award-winning newspaper published in Denver from April of 1859 until February of 2009.

 At the time of its closing “The Rocky’s” circulation was upwards of 250 thousand people.
 The paper has won four Pulitzer Prizes since 2000, including one in Feature Writing and Feature Photography.
 After the demise of “The Rocky,” Denver officially became a one-newspaper city leaving “The Denver Post” as its sole large-circulation daily paper, which it remains to this day.